asimakiskydros/QuaCiDe/README.md

 * Press `Run Circuit` or `CTRL + x` to summon the execution modal.
 * Exit the modal by clicking outside of it or by pressing `Esc`.
 * Set desired conditions for experiment and run your circuit on Qiskit through `Execute Simulation`.

+# Outputs
+* The user-defined circuit is translated into a Qiskit object under the hood and away from the user's system.
+* Qiskit-Aer's backends are used to run the parsed circuit, defaulting to QASM.
-* Receive output as interactable and downloadable plots.
+* Outputs are returned to the user as completely interactable and readily downloadable plots.

 ## About
 * This project acts as my Bachelor's thesis.